sarmadshamim/100-Days-of-code/README.md

 3. know about p tag and hr and br tag
 4. what is heading tag and its preference
 5. pre tag
-   <<<<<<< HEAD

 ### Text Formatting in html

 #### There is two types of comments

-6. single line comment
+1. single line comment
-7. multiline comment
+2. multiline comment

 #### HTML formatting elements:-

-8. strong and bold tag
+1. strong and bold tag
-9. sup and sub tag
+2. sup and sub tag
-10. del and mark tag
+3. del and mark tag
-11. i and small tag
+4. i and small tag
-12. em tag
+5. em tag

 #### HTML colors:-